practikpharma/FastContext-FrenchCuesGeneration/README.md

 **2_SynonymExtraction.ipynb**

 This notebook takes the `./excels/1_Phase3_TranslationTable.xlsx` as input which is an enriched French version of FastContext rules.
-The outcome of this notebook is the `./excels/2_Phase3_Word_Sense_Extraction.xlsx` which is the synomym extraction from differnet sources such as "JDM_Sense","JDM","WordNet","Cnrtl","Synonymo","Cisco" and "DicSyn_Sense".
+The outcome of this notebook is the `./excels/2_Phase3_Word_Sense_Extraction.xlsx` which is synomyms extraction for French seed words from differnet sources such as JDM French Lexical Semantics, French WordNet, Cnrtl, Synonymo, Cisco and DicSyn.

 **3.1_SynonymVoting.ipynb**